 I am Chris Miller, and I lead mattress testing for our team at Dweva.
-When I say we “test a mattress,” I mean a structured, repeatable process that runs from unboxing through multi-week sleep trials, with clear test steps and scoring standards behind every rating.
+When I say we “test a mattress,” I mean a structured, repeatable process that starts at unboxing and continues through real sleep trials, with clear test steps and scoring standards behind every rating.

 This page explains exactly how we test mattresses and how each step fits into our scoring system.
 I walk through firmness, support, pressure relief, motion isolation, temperature control, responsiveness, edge support, durability, and materials.
-I also show how each member of our testing team stresses the mattress in a different way, and how our clinical advisor, Dr. Adrian Walker, checks our findings against current sleep-medicine evidence.
+I also show how each tester stresses a mattress differently, and how our clinical advisor, Dr. Adrian Walker, reviews our findings against current sleep-medicine evidence.

 Our Testing Philosophy and Team